corey-alix/littlelightshow/README.md

 ## TODOs

+- Invoice payments need to be scrapped into the GL as part of the invoice scraping process
 - Invoice summary report should show dates if space permits The issue will be that date should be optional yet not in the last column